 Got a raise at work?
 Let’s drink!
 It’s my birthday?
 Let’s drink!
 I just won a fight!?
 I have to drink.

-Alcohol prevents you from truly feeling the joyous things in life.
+Alcohol prevents you from truly feeling the positive things in life.

 With alcohol no longer an option, you’re forced to deal with all of these emotions — good and bad.
-And ultimately, you’re going to come out stronger than ever before.
+And ultimately, you’ll be stronger because of your sobriety.

 Getting sober makes you more accountable for your actions